Moving Out of State and Car Insurance

 If you are moving to an unfamiliar state, you may not know where to start looking for car insurance.
 A good place to begin your search is with your current insurance agent.
 Your current agent should be able to look up other agents in your new location who sell insurance through the same insurance carrier.

 Your current insurance carrier might not offer insurance in your new location, but it is worth a try.
 If you are moving to an area where you have friends and family, you should certainly ask for recommendations from them.
-Many large workplaces are also able to recommend car insurance agents as well, especially if a large percentage of their workers drive to and from work.
+Many large workplaces are also able to recommend car insurance agents, especially if a large percentage of their workers drive to and from work.

 Moving out of state is also a good time to get multiple quotes from different insurance carriers.
 If you have to switch anyway, you might as well look around to compare insurance companies in your new area.
 Check online to see what is available in your immediate area.
 Checking the local phone book, or talking with your new neighbors to get a referral are also good ways to find a new agent.
 You’ll also notice that some small insurance companies only operate in certain states rather than nationwide, and many of these companies offer competitive prices and great customer service.